-The SBCTA's growing transit, rail and active transportation programs strive to enhance sustainability for San Bernardino County communities and stakeholders.
+The SBCTA's growing transit, rail shared-ride and active transportation programs strive to enhance sustainability for San Bernardino County communities and stakeholders.
 These mobility options focus on implementing a dynamic regional growth vision based on the principles of livability, prosperity and sustainability.

-- Address the severe impacts the COVID -19 crisis has had on public transit systems. - Protect the significant resources SBCTA and its Southern California Regional Rail Authority Partners have invested in the Metrolink system by directing the necessary funding to preserve services and recover ridership on the commuter rail line. - Participate in studies of market-based pricing measures to relieve traffic congestion, improve air quality and/or fund transportation alternatives. - Work with legislators and stakeholders to review existing metrics for the qualification and distribution of Transportation Development Act (TDA) revenues. - Promote increased state transit operations funding as vital to enable continuation of transit system capital investment and expansion of transit services. - Ensure appropriate funding for a growing bus and rail system in Southern California with equitable distribution of funds and flexibility in the administration of the programs. - Modernize organizational and governance structures of local transit agencies to maximize efficiencies and cost effectiveness of services delivered to public. - Increase state funding opportunities for commuter rail operations and Positive Train Control. - Facilitate, or remove obstacles to transit oriented development near rail and bus rapid transit stations. - Ensure that SBCTA has a role in the planning of all transportation modes and routes serving San Bernardino County. - Incentivize ridesharing and transit use through reimbursable employer-sponsored initiatives such as transit passes. - Ensure appropriate funding levels from state sources to support transit operations that help to achieve GHG reductiongoals.
+- Protect the significant resources SBCTA and its Southern California Regional Rail Authority partners have invested in the Metrolink system by directing the necessary funding to preserve services and recover ridership on the commuter rail line. - Participate in studies of market-based pricing measures to relieve traffic congestion, improve air quality and/or fund transportation alternatives. - Work with legislators and stakeholders to review existing metrics for the qualification and distribution of Transportation Development Act (TDA) revenues. - Promote increased state transit operations and maintenance funding as vital to enable continuation of transit system capital investment and expansion of transit services. - Ensure appropriate funding for a growing bus and rail system in Southern California with equitable distribution of funds and flexibility in the administration of the programs, including funding to meet the state's zero-emission bus mandates. - Modernize organizational and governance structures of local transit agencies to maximize efficiencies and cost effectiveness of services delivered to the public. - Facilitate, or remove obstacles to transit oriented development near rail and bus rapid transit stations. - Ensure that SBCTA has a role in the planning of all transportation modes and routes serving San Bernardino County. - Incentivize ridesharing and transit use through reimbursable employer-sponsored initiatives such as transit passes. - Ensure appropriate funding levels from state sources to support transit operations that help to achieve GHG reduction goals.

-- Maintain delegation of Caltrans' ability to review and approve state projects pursuant to the National Environmental Protection Act (NEPA). - Advocate for investment in San Bernardino County, supported by SBCTA and local stakeholders, for a subsurface connection between the Metrolink Commuter Rail system and Ontario International Airport. - Create state incentives that promote utilization of Diesel-Electric or Near-Zero/Zero Emission Low-Floor Multiple Unit railcars and possible rail electrification programs. - Encourage use of innovative emerging technologies to provide increased regional connectivity and clean transit options.
+- Maintain delegation of Caltrans' ability to review and approve state projects pursuant to the National Environmental Protection Act (NEPA). - Advocate for investment in San Bernardino County, supported by SBCTA and local stakeholders, for a subsurface connection between the Metrolink Commuter Rail system and Ontario International Airport. - Create state incentives that promote utilization of Diesel-Electric or Near-Zero/Zero Emission Low-Floor Multiple Unit railcars. - Encourage use of innovative emerging technologies to provide increased regional connectivity and clean transit options. - Increase investment in hydrogen and other zeroemission technologies to meet the growing need as we deploy new technologies in the transit and freight network.

-- Require increased service levels unless they are agreed to by the transit operator or have appropriate funding. - Mandate that SBCTA build, fund or operate specific transportation projects or programs in San Bernardino County. - Revise bus axle weight standards that will impact transit providers in procurement of cost efficient coaches. - Threaten the viability of the SBCTA's Measure I Transit Program by requiring uncontrolled expenditures on an individual project or group of projects. - Increase zero emission bus (ZEB) mandates that would impose undue financial or operational burden on transit systems without corresponding increases in state funding.
+- Require increased service levels unless they are agreed to by the transit operator and have appropriate funding. - Mandate that SBCTA build, fund or operate specific transportation projects or programs in San Bernardino County. - Threaten the viability of the SBCTA's Measure I Transit Program by requiring uncontrolled expenditures on an individual project or group of projects. - Increase zero emission transit mandates that would impose undue financial or operational burden on transit systems without corresponding increases in state funding.